xat/castnow/README.md

 # castnow

 castnow is a command-line utility that can be used to play back media files on your Chromecast device.
-It supports playback of local video files, YouTube clips, videos on the web and torrents.
+It supports playback of local video files, videos on the web and torrents.
 You can also re-attach a running playback session \(this sentence should belong somewhere else).

 ### interested in being a castnow maintainer?